-Annual numbers of cleared disablement pension and war widow(er)s' claims and appeals have continued to reduce, reflecting the reduction in annual numbers of registered claims (Tables 9 and 12, Annexes A and B).
+Annual numbers of cleared disablement pension and war widow(er)s' claims have increased from previous year, despite the decrease in annual numbers of registered claims (Table 9, Annexes A and B).
 However, the proportion of claims which were successful, awarded nil, and unsuccessful have remained stable (Figure 3).
+The increase in cleared claims has been influenced by successful recruitment and training within DBS Veterans UK and the prioritisation of claims registered in previous financial years.